mark-watson/hy-lisp-python-book/manuscript/linkeddata.md

 ~~~~~~~~

 If I depend on a library, regardless of the programming language, I like to keep an up to date copy of th source code ready at hand.

+In the next chapter we will use natural language processing to extract structured information from raw text and automatically generate RDF data.